 Stay up to date with the latest developments with our Daily Press Summary and newsletter – sign up here.

 A list of much of our latest activity is outlined below.

 Policy and Government

-- Lobbied Ofcom to ensure confirmation that regulatory ‘forbearance’ will be extended until at least the end of 2020
+- Confirmation from Ofcom that regulatory ‘forbearance’ will be extended until 30 June 2021

 - The Government’s COVID-19 guidance and support for businesses page (here) is updated regularly.